Table of Contents

 Antithyroid antibodies, anti-IgE antibodies, and anti-FcεRII (low-affinity IgE receptor) antibodies are present in different groups of chronic urticaria associated with autoimmunity.
 Tests for antinuclear antibody, rheumatoid factor, and cryoglobulin levels are also performed.

-For diagnosis of urticarial vasculitis, evaluation of connective tissue disorders and skin biopsy may be helpful.
+For diagnosis of urticarial vasculitis, the evaluation of connective tissue disorders and skin biopsy may be helpful.
 In hypocomplementemic urticarial vasculitis syndrome, serum C4 and C3 are low and circulating IgG antibody to C1q is present.

 CH50 and serum C4 levels are used as screening tests in patients with angioedema without urticaria.
 If either of them is low, tests for C1-INH function and serum C1q level are considered.